2016–17 Ottawa Senators season: Regular season

 The Senators opened the regular season at home on Wednesday, October 12 against their provincial rivals, the Toronto Maple Leafs.
 The first away game of their schedule was Monday, October 17 in Detroit against the Red Wings.
-They will conclude their home schedule on Saturday, April 8 against the New York Rangers.
-Their last regular season game will take place a day later in Brooklyn, New York against the Islanders.
+They concluded their home schedule on Saturday, April 8 against the New York Rangers.
+Their last regular season game took place a day later in Brooklyn, New York against the Islanders.

 On December 29, 2016, before a game against the Detroit Red Wings, the Senators retired the #11 jersey of former player Daniel Alfredsson.
 On January 24, 2017, the Senators honoured Bryan Murray as the first member of their "Ring of Honour" at the Canadian Tire Centre, before a game against the Washington Capitals.
 On January 25, 2017, the Senators announced a new team president Tom Anselmi, replacing founder Cyril Leeder who steps down as president of the team.

 On March 17, 2017, the NHL announced that an outdoor game would be played at the TD Place Stadium in Ottawa on December 16, 2017.
 Known as the NHL 100 Classic, it is a regular-season game for the Senators and the Montreal Canadiens.
 This will commemorate the first NHL game, held in Ottawa on December 19, 1917, between the Senators and Canadiens.
 It is one of the events to commemorate the 100-year anniversary of the NHL and the 150-year anniversary of the founding of Canada.
 According to NHL president Gary Bettman: "To launch our next 100 years, we believe it is only right to bring the Canadiens and the Senators back together."

 The attendance at home games dropped in 2016-17 according to ESPN.
 The Senators drew an average of 16,744 per game for a total of 686,534 for the season.
 This was 87% of capacity.
 In 2015–16, the Senators drew an average of 18,084 per game.
 The drop in attendance was noticed by the media, especially after games in the playoffs did not sell out.
 The drop, which was the third-largest in the league in the last ten years, was attributed to various factors, including a payroll systems issue for Government of Canada employees, lack of support for francophone fans, grumbling about the owner and other factors.
 Early in the season, the club fired persons in its marketing department, which led to at least one lawsuit.